Hornbill-Docs/servicemanager-config/servicemanager-config/customize/workflows/custom-lookup-automation.md

 # Custom Lookups
-Use the Custom Lookup node in a workflow to assess mapped data that has been setup in a Custom Lookup.
+Use the Custom Lookup node in a workflow to assess mapped data that has been set up in a [Custom Lookup](/servicemanager-config/administration/custom-lookups).
 A Custom Lookup can be used in place of a decision node when there are larger data sets that need to be compared.

 ![Custom Lookup Automation](/_books/servicemanager-config/images/workflow-custom-lookup.png)